CodeSmile-0000011110110111/LunyScript-CSharp/NEXT-STEPS.md

 7. **Variables in LunyScript/** - Not moved to Luny/, stays in LunyScript namespace.
 8. **Debug hooks in all lifecycles** - Placeholders in Update, FixedStep, LateUpdate. (maybe extend to startup/shutdown)
 9. LunyScript: exposes the user API, must not expose implementation details
+10. Blocks: should avoid Lambdas (code samples in this document still use them)

 ### File Structure
 ```